Dfrand/Feed-me-burgers/README.md

 ## Getting Started

  - Clone repo.
- - Run 'npm install' in command line.
+ - Run `npm install` in command line.
- - Run 'node server.js' to get started.
+ - Run `node server.js` in command line.
  - Build your own burger, Devour it.
 If you still are hungry try one on the menu or build your own again!

 ***